 They also know that innovation is more than just smart branding and customer-facing apps.
 It is not something that can be mandated into the mindset or implemented through technology.
-Rather, it is unique to each organisation (or, at least, it should be) and therefore each CEO needs to find their own unique way to catalyse innovation in their organisation.
+Rather, it is unique to each organization (or, at least, it should be) and therefore each CEO needs to find their own unique way to catalyze innovation in their organization.

 We often hear that innovation can only be successful when supported by the right tone at the top.
 But what exactly does that mean?
 What does it take to inspire innovation in the insurance sector and set the right ‘tone at the top’?
 What can CEOs personally do to become innovation catalysts?